Today, SEO is more important than ever. Long gone are the days where you could use underhand tactics to trick Google into ranking your website higher.

 Warnings you don’t necessarily have to fix.
 Errors, however, will prevent your rich snippet results from showing, so it’s vital you fix any reported errors.

-Now that we’ve listed out all the schema plugins that would be perfect for your site, the difficult part is choosing the right one specific to your needs.
+Now that we’ve listed out all the best schema plugins for WordPress that would be perfect for your site, the difficult part is choosing the right one specific to your needs.
 Not to worry, we’ve made some recommendations for you.

 Need an Automation Feature?

 If you’re looking for a plugin that has the automation feature in the bag, Schema Pro is your best choice.
 We developed this plugin for the specific purpose of helping you ease the troubles of adding schema markup to your website.

 Another great plugin with an automation feature that you could consider is Schema App Structured Data.

 Need a Free Plugin?